marcinofulus/iCSEbook1/school/source/abitur/2016/en/kubische_funktion.rst

   f'(x) = (x-1)(x-4)

 which evidently has the correct roots.
-We now plot the function :math:`f`, as well as its first and second derivate, with Sage and can thereby check the just discussed properties of the function :math:`f`.
+We now plot the function :math:`f`, as well as its first and second derivate, with Sage and can thereby check the properties of the function :math:`f` just discussed.

 .. sagecellserver::